-From time to time, the Lord gives simple signs, or miracles to reassure us of His presence.
+From time to time, the Lord gives simple signs or miracles to reassure us of His presence.
 He knows how to interject spiritual consolations at the right time.
 He doesn’t let us down.

 On the 13th day of the prayer, the excited woman called the priest to share her testimony.
 She sold the two properties the same day (the 13th day) to the kind of buyers she had wished would buy them.
-For her, this was simply a miracle, since for two years, she had explored all her connections and promotional skills to sell the properties, but no one showed any interest.
+For her, it was simply a miracle, since, for two years, she had explored all her connections and promotional skills to sell the properties, but no one showed any interest.
 Consolation!

 In the Spiritual Exercises of Saint Ignatius of Loyola, we read how consolation and desolation (anguish) experiences are part of the spiritual life.
 For those who want only the consolation part, I’m sorry.
 You will be disappointed.

 Observe the pattern in the relationship of our Lord Jesus Christ with his disciples.
 From consolation messages, the Lord goes back to the cross; and from the cross, he moves to consolation.
 It is like a circle maturing in the believer's final victory, which happens when we sleep in the Lord.

 A couple of Scriptural examples will do for today's reflection.
 First is the account of the Lord's Transfiguration in Matthew 17:1-5, which was preceded by the discussion about the crucifixion of the Christ, plus the cross that will mark the life of the disciples (Mt 16:21-28).